muratk5n/thirdwave/en/README.md

 "@anildash@me.dm

-Really clear to me that the new web of fediverse + wasm + tailscale is moving very quickly towards something pretty amazing.
+Really clear to me that the new web of fediverse.. is moving very quickly towards something pretty amazing.
 As much promise as all the hype of “Web3”, but open, interoperable, and no ties to crypto scams.
 A lot of incredible things are going to be built across this surface area in the next few years"

 ---